 Some jurisdictions also limit the scope of information that can be requested.
 For instance, California does not allow employers to ask about or consider criminal charges that did not result in a conviction or convictions that were judicially sealed, among other things.
 Hawaii bars employers from inquiring about convictions more than 10 years old.

 Some of the state and local restrictions also extend to the use of credit-related information for employment purposes.
 For example, in California, credit history reports may be obtained only for certain types of jobs, like those involving certain financial data or sensitive information or managerial positions, or when such reports are required by applicable law.
-New York City now imposes similar restrictions.
-See New York City to Restrict Employer Credit Checks.
+New York City also imposes similar restrictions.

 Electronic Employment Applications

 It is becoming increasingly common for employers to invite applicants to submit their employment applications electronically.
 It is less commonly known, however, that certain methods must be used to obtain valid electronic signatures on these applications.

 The Electronic Signatures in Global and National Commerce Act (E-SIGN)

 Through the E-SIGN Act, Congress endorsed the idea of signing documents electronically and encouraged states to adopt laws allowing electronic signatures.

 Uniform Electronic Transactions Act (the UETA)